fenago/kubernetes-course/md/Lab_5.md

 In a production environment, `nodeName` is typically not used for assigning a certain pod to run on the desired node.
-In the next chapter, we will learn about `nodeSelector`, which is a better way to control which node the pod gets assigned to.
+In the next lab, we will learn about `nodeSelector`, which is a better way to control which node the pod gets assigned to.